lixiang-222/CausalMed/README.md

 ## 3. Citation & Acknowledgement

 We are grateful to everyone who contributed to this project.
-The article has been published in the CIKM.
-We remain grateful to every user/reviewer who provided input on the project and welcome your valuable comments.
+The article has been published in the CIKM2024.

 If the code and the paper are useful for you, it is appreciable to cite our paper:
 ```bash